arawa/migrate-s3-nc/README.md

 sudo -u <web-user> php occ files:cleanup
 ```

+⚠️ **NOTE** : I think you need to enter the commands for this step on the others servers in the web cluster if you have one.

 ## Step 3 : Comment your cron tasks for Nextcloud

 ```bash
 sudo crontab -u <web-user> -e
 ```

+⚠️ **NOTE** : I think you need to enter this command for this step on the others servers in the web cluster if you have one.

 ## Step 4 : Enable the Nextxcloud's maintenance